 Dine on fabulous food and wine

 Bruny Island has a thriving culture of home-grown food and wine.
-Visit Bruny Island Cheese Co. at Great Bay, to sample traditional European cow's and goat's milk cheeses.
-Call into Australia’s southernmost vineyard, Bruny Island Premium Wines, at Lunawanna, for a glass of Pinot Noir or Chardonnay with lunch.
-Or make yourself a picnic by calling into Bruny Island Berry Farm, at Adventure Bay on South Bruny Island.
-At the farm you can pick your own strawberries, raspberries, blackberries and blueberries, enjoy berry-flavoured ice-cream and take home a souvenir pot of berry jam.
+Visit Bruny Island Cheese Co. to sample traditional European cow's and goat's milk cheeses.
+Call into Australia’s southernmost vineyard, Bruny Island Premium Wines, for a glass of pinot noir with lunch.
+Or make yourself a picnic at Bruny Island Berry Farm, at Adventure Bay on South Bruny Island.
+Here you can pick your own strawberries, raspberries, blackberries and blueberries, enjoy berry-flavoured ice-cream and take home a souvenir pot of berry jam.
 If you want to try a bit of everything, join a sightseeing and gourmet food tour.
-Bruny Island Traveller offers a six-course, full-day island tour, while Bruny Island Safaris blends a jaunt that includes nature, heritage and food.
+Bruny Island Traveller offers a full-day tour visiting artisan producers on a gourmet and wildnerness adventure, while Bruny Island Safaris offers a mix of nature, heritage and food.

-Learn about the Aboriginal people, the sailors, the whalers and explorers who played a major role in Bruny Island's history at The Bligh Museum of Pacific Exploration.
-The privately-run museum at Adventure Bay tells the story of the island's namesake, Captain Joseph Bruni D'Entrecasteaux, as well as the history of South Pacific exploration.
-Built in 1954 from thousands of convict-made bricks, the museum features maps, documents, paintings and artefacts from explorers including Captain William Bligh, Captain James Cook and Matthew Flinders.
-Another fascinating historical attraction is Cape Bruny Lighthouse in the island's south.
-The lighthouse, built with convict labour in the 1830s, is open to the public, with tours leading visitors up the spiral staircase to the balcony.
+Learn about the Aboriginal people, sailors, whalers and explorers who played a major role in Bruny Island's history at The Bligh Museum of Pacific Exploration.
+Hear the story of the island's namesake, Captain Joseph Bruni D'Entrecasteaux, as well as the history of South Pacific exploration.
+Built in 1954 from thousands of convict-made bricks, the museum features documents, paintings and artefacts from explorers including Captain William Bligh, Captain James Cook and Matthew Flinders.
+Next, visit Cape Bruny Lighthouse in the island's south.
+The lighthouse is open to the public, with tours leading visitors up the spiral staircase to the balcony.
 It is easily reached along the one road leading into South Bruny National Park.